stashed/docs/docs/setup/upgrade/index.md

 #### 3. Post uprade cleanup

+If you are upgrading Stash from version `v2022.03.29` to a newer version, please follow the post-upgrade step below:

-We have changed the name format for auto-backup resources to support dedicated backup or storage namespace.
-If you were using a dedicated storage namespace for your auto-backup through the `repoNamespace` field, you might see a new BackupConfiguration and Repository has been created with a new name format.
-Unfortunately, Stash can't remove the old BackupConfiguration and Repository before creating a new one due to a flaw in how we handled them previously.
-In this case, you can safely remove the old BackupConfiguration and Repository.
+We have introduced a new name format for auto-backup resources to support dedicated backup or storage namespaces.
+If you were previously using a dedicated storage namespace for your auto-backup by specifying the `repoNamespace` field, you might notice that a new BackupConfiguration and Repository have been created with the new name format.
+Due to a flaw in how we handled these resources in the past, Stash is unable to automatically remove the old BackupConfiguration and Repository before creating the new ones.
+However, you can safely remove the old BackupConfiguration and Repository manually.
 Your backed-up data will be intact.

 To cleanup the BackupConfigurations and the Repositories,